-If your team is puffing out their chests and selling in a way that isn’t true to themselves, prospects are going to spot their routine and shut down.
+If your team is selling in a way that isn’t true to themselves, prospects are going to spot their routine and shut down.
 To connect with buyers, salespeople need to develop their own unique selling style that’s true to themselves.
 We’ve all listened to a new account executive struggle through a sales presentation.
 It’s awkward for everyone involved.
 On the flip side, when you hear someone speak authentically, with conviction and authority, you want to trust them immediately.
 They may be pitching you, but it doesn’t feel like you are being sold.

 Check out this presentation from Gary Vaynerchuk:

 He’s fast talking, pulls no punches, jumps around from topic to topic — and is as authentic as can be.
 When you listen to him present, there’s no doubt that he’s the real deal.
 No veneer, no polish – just a person speaking his mind and educating you about what he believes.
 But. if that your AE tried to talk to a prospect like that, would it work for them?

 That AE would come off scatterbrained, pushy and over the top.
 Gary’s presentation style works for Gary because IT IS Gary.
 So why do sales reps do this?
 Why do they put on a persona when they’re presenting to a potential buyer?